 Our lawyers know your rights under the Jones Act.
 Call us today at 504-266-0253 or toll free at 800-711-9366 for a free consultation.

 Compensation Under A Jones Act Claim

 A Jones Act action allows for a wider range of recovery than an LHWCA case (Longshore and Harbor Workers’ Compensation Act) where relief is limited to lost wages and medical benefits.
 Additional damages recoverable under the Jones Act include:

 Pain and suffering

-- Other forms of special damages, including "maintenance," a per diem in the amount that would be required to supply room and board aboard a vessel.
+Other forms of special damages, including “maintenance,” a per diem in the amount that would be required to cover room and board expenses while an injured seaman recovers.

-Maintenance and cure (reasonable and necessary medical costs) are due to an injured Jones Act worker without regard to fault.
-Since employers frequently do not pay these amounts, an injured worker needs skilled counsel such as those at Schwartz Law Firm.
+Maintenance (food, rent, utilities) and cure (reasonable and necessary medical care) are provided to an injured worker under the Jones Act without regard to fault.
+Since employers frequently do not pay these benefits, an injured worker needs skilled counsel such as the attorneys at Schwartz Law Firm.